Spatial Manifestations of Order Reduction in Runge-Kutta Methods for Initial Boundary Value Problems: Boundary Layers in the Global Error and Order Reduction

 Items (3) and (4) follow from (\ref{eq:AssumptionsLS}c) when (1) applies.
 On the other hand, when (2) applies, $\zeta\/$ must be on the boundary of the stability region, since $|z| = 1$.
 Then (3) follows from (\ref{eq:AssumptionsLS}b), and (4) from the definition of A-stability.
 Finally, the converse statement follows from the definition of $M$ in \eqref{eq:MatrixM}. \end{proof} \begin{corollary} The operator $I-M\diffop\/$ has an $L^\infty$-bounded inverse.
 Furthermore, $(I-M\diffop\/)^{-1}$ has an $L^{\infty}$ bound which is uniform for $\dt$ small enough. \end{corollary} \begin{proof} By Assumption~(\ref{eq:AssumptionsLS}d), $M$ is diagonalizable.
 Let $M = T D T^{-1}$, where the columns of $T$ are eigenvectors of $M$, and $D$ is the diagonal matrix with the corresponding eigenvalues.
 Then $I-M\diffop = T (I-D\diffop) T^{-1}\/$.
 Theorem~\ref{thm:MEigLocation}, and Assumption~(\ref{eq:AssumptionsLS}a) guarantee that $(1-\lambda\diffop)^{-1}$ is bounded in $L^{\infty}$, independent of $\dt$, simultaneously for all eigenvalues of $M$.
 Assumption~(\ref{eq:AssumptionsLS}d) implies that both $\|T(\dt)\|\/$ and $\|T^{-1}(\dt)\|$ are bounded, and remain bounded (uniformly) as $\dt \rightarrow 0$.
-Hence, $(I - M \diffop)^{-1}$ is bounded, and is uniform as $\dt \rightarrow 0$. \end{proof} Corollary~\ref{cor:invertibility} is used in \Srm\ref{ssec:eigenmodeanalysis} and \Srm\ref{ssec:WeakStageOrder_OrderResults} to estimate the magnitude of the errors (i.e., the amplitude of the numerical BLs) incurred by the scheme.
+Hence, $(I - M \diffop)^{-1}$ is bounded, and is uniform as $\dt \rightarrow 0$. \end{proof}